typeling1578/vertical-tabs/CONTRIBUTING.md

 First, check [Design](https://framagit.org/ariasuni/tabcenter-reborn/blob/main/DESIGN.md) and [Technical choices](https://framagit.org/ariasuni/tabcenter-reborn/blob/main/TECHNICAL.md) documents.

-You need to have a recent version of Node.js.
+You need to have a recent version of Node.js and npm.

 1. Clone this repository
-2. Install the dependencies with `npm i`.
+2. Install the dependencies with `npm install`.
 3. Run `npm run dev` and start hacking!
 [Here is a list of some things](https://framagit.org/ariasuni/tabcenter-reborn/issues) you could work on.

    If you don’t have Firefox Release installed, you should use: